 Ocho in slow motion (0:36-0:41)

 Here the girl did an ocho at a deliberately slower pace.
 She knows how to dance fast, but she chooses to do some moves in slow motion, showing very good judgment.
-Most adult dancers don't care if they actually draw an 8 on the floor when they do ocho, but this girl did just that carefully, making her ocho particularly beautiful.
+Most adult dancers don't care if they actually draw an 8 on the floor when they dance ocho, but this girl did just that carefully, making her ocho particularly beautiful.

 Planeo (0:43-0:45)